 This is our 5th year at Palomares offering our Empowerment curriculum with outstanding success.
 In the words of Superintendent Richard Martinez; “You are saving lives, you are saving lives.”

-In the two drawings above and bellow two group of students drew their understanding of the lessons they had learned for several weeks on the subject of transformative mediation.
+In the two drawings above and below two groups of students drew their understanding of the lessons they had learned for several weeks on the subject of transformative mediation.

-Bellow please find a few of the integrative processes that includes STEM as well as STEAM include in our process:
+Below, please find a few of the integrative processes that include STEM as well as STEAM include in our process:

-In the pictures bellow students brought into focus the summary of their understanding of the concepts learned through drawings, a right brain activity.
-Each student in the group had 30 seconds to draw in silence what they learned before they paused and gave turn to the person sitting next to them.
+In the pictures above students brought into focus, the summary of their understanding of the concepts learned through drawings, a right brain activity.
+Each student in the group had 30 seconds to draw in silence what they learned before they paused and gave a turn to the person sitting next to them.
 Students incorporated in their process the spirit of cooperation and collaboration they have been learning and practicing in class.
-This activity is just as informative as any traditional ways of testing or evaluating the students learning.
+This activity is just as informative as any traditional way of testing or evaluating the students learning.